mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 - Check the [Version of PowerShell] (http://stackoverflow.com/questions/1825585/determine-installed-powershell-version) and update it to [PowerShell v4] (https://www.microsoft.com/en-US/download/details.aspx?id=40855) or above (POSH 2.x will cause problems, the Script will abort if the PowerShell Version is <4).
 - Check if the ["Statistics Level" in VCenter] (http://rettl.org/scripts/vcenter.png) for the shortest period is set to "Level 2" or higher.
 - Download the VMPerf-To-Graphite.ps1 script and save it on your server.
-- Open a new PowerShell Window, read the documentation of the script carefully and discover all the various options and parameters (call `PS C:\> Get-Help VMPerf-To-Graphite.ps1 -full`).
+- Open a new PowerShell Window, read the documentation of the script carefully and discover all the various options and parameters (call `PS C:\PS> Get-Help VMPerf-To-Graphite.ps1 -full`).
-- The script is not signed, if you receive an Execution Policy Error, just execute `PS C:\> Set-ExecutionPolicy Unrestricted` and it should work.
+- The script is not signed, if you receive an Execution Policy Error, just execute `PS C:\PS> Set-ExecutionPolicy Unrestricted` and it should work.

 ## How to use the script?
 ### Modes of Operation